 Please note that not every coach that has “been there done that” is going to be like this.

 He or she may very well be the type that DOES think outside of the box, but just something to be aware of.

 The second type of coach is someone who has helped a ton of other people and has an impressive track record of getting results.

-This coach hasn’t owned a SAS company or even been a founder of a SAS, BUT they have spent a lot of time helping other SAS founders.
+This coach hasn’t owned a SaaS company or even been a founder of a SaaS, BUT they have spent a lot of time helping other SaaS founders.

 Over time, just because of the sheer number of people that they've worked with conversations they've had, things that they've seen work and didn’t work, they can look at your situation and review their library of knowledge and say, “Hey, there was a company that we worked with or that I talked to that had this similar problem, here's what they did to solve it.”

 This type of coach is not stuck on a one size fits all solution, they're taking their aggregate knowledge and putting it together into a custom solution for you.

 Often, because of the experience they have in talking to so many founders and companies, and often failing a lot more, or watching and seeing more failures, they know what works and what doesn't work.

 Both of these types of coaches are extremely valuable, for different reasons.